What to expect

 Recruiter screen

-The recruiter screen is usually a 20-30 minute phone or video call focused on basic fit and logistics.
-You should expect questions about your background, why DoorDash, what kind of work you want, and whether the role matches your level, location, and compensation expectations.
-This round mainly evaluates communication, motivation, and whether your experience lines up with the team’s needs.
+A 20-30 minute phone or video call focused on fit and logistics.
+Expect questions about your background, why DoorDash, the kind of work you want, and whether the role matches your level, location, and compensation expectations.
+This round evaluates communication, motivation, and basic alignment with the team's needs.

 Hiring manager screen

-Some candidates have a hiring manager screen before the technical screen, while others encounter it later in the process.
-This round usually lasts 30-45 minutes and focuses on project depth, ownership, autonomy, behavioral fit, and your match with the team.
-You should be prepared to walk through a challenging project, discuss conflict or failure, and explain how you handled customer-facing incidents or difficult decisions.
+Some candidates meet the hiring manager before the technical screen; others later in the process.
+This round usually runs 30-45 minutes and centers on project depth, ownership, autonomy, and team fit.
+Be prepared to walk through a challenging project and to discuss conflict, failure, or how you handled a customer-facing incident.

 Technical phone screen

-The technical screen is typically a 60-minute live coding interview in a shared editor.
-DoorDash commonly uses medium-level algorithmic problems, but some candidates report harder questions or more practical implementation-heavy tasks instead of standard LeetCode-style prompts.
-Interviewers evaluate how quickly you can produce correct code, handle edge cases, communicate your thinking, and get to a solution that would pass test cases.
+Typically a 60-minute live coding interview in a shared editor.
+DoorDash commonly uses medium-difficulty algorithmic problems, though some candidates report harder or more implementation-heavy tasks rather than standard LeetCode-style prompts.
+Interviewers look for how quickly you reach correct, well-communicated code that handles edge cases and would pass test cases.

 Final onsite / virtual loop